TUI Group to retire Thomson holiday brand in post-merger shake-up

 In its first strategy update since last year's merger of London-listed TUI Travel and German owner TUI AG (TUIGn.DE), the company said it is also confident of meeting this year's target for profit growth of up to 15 percent.

-A series of moves to simplify its structure and reorganize, including the announcement that it would sell British hotel booking website LateRooms, showed that plans for the enlarged company are progressing faster than expected, it said on Wednesday.
-[ID:nL5N0Y3447]
+A series of moves to simplify its structure and reorganise, including the announcement that it would sell British hotel booking website LateRooms, showed that plans for the enlarged company are progressing faster than expected, it said on Wednesday.

 The rebranding of the group's various tour operator names under the single TUI brand will take up to three years, joint Chief Executive Fritz Joussen told journalists in Germany.